icemac/toll/doc/index.rst

 toll = **t**\ est **o**\ ffline **l**\ ocally **l**\ ightweight

-Run the tests of multiple configured packages:
+Run commands on multiple configured packages:

-* right one package after another

-* stopping with the first package which has a failing test
+* Commands can be set-up steps or a call to the test runner etc.

+* Each command is run on each package.

+* It stops if a command exits with a non-zero exit code (aka an error).

 .. raw:: html